jq-rs/zpinc-webworker/README.md

 # zpinc-webworker

 !!!
-WARNING THIS SOURCE CODE IS PROTOTYPE ONLY !!!
+WARNING THIS SOURCE CODE IS NOT AUDITED !!!

 For more details, please check [Zpinc article](zpinc_paper.pdf).